vitalets/playwright-bdd/docs/guides/migration-v7.md

 import { DataTable } from 'playwright-bdd';
 ```

-#### Other changes
+### Other changes
 * minimal Playwright version increased to **v1.35**
 * minimal Node.js version increased to **v18**

-## Cucumber-style only
+## Actions for Cucumber-style steps
-Below changes are related only to **cucumber-style steps**.

-#### Given/When/Then import
+Cucumber-style steps require some additional actions due to `@cucumber/cucumber` removal.

+### Given / When / Then import
 Before v7 `Given / When / Then` for cucumber-style were imported directly from `@cucumber/cucumber` package.
-Now Cucumber package is removed, and these functions should be imported from `createBdd` call similar to Playwright-style steps.
-The only difference - you pass `worldFixture` name in a second parameter.
+Now these functions should be imported from `createBdd` call similar to Playwright-style steps.
+The only difference - you should pass `options.worldFixture` name in a second parameter.

 Before:

-**steps.ts**
 ```ts
 import { Given, When, Then } from '@cucumber/cucumber';